plasma4/RuntimeFS/README.md

 Imagine an offline localhost, in your browser with no server-based storage of files.
 It saves all files and data locally, and can easily be integrated within an existing website too (the code is MIT Licensed, and only around 100KB).

 After initial page load, RuntimeFS no longer needs internet connection to function.
-RuntimeFS has been tested in Chromium, Firefox, and Safari (although File System API features are Chromium-exclusive).
+RuntimeFS also supports in-place opening of files, which doesn't require opening another tab.

 RuntimeFS utilizes [cbor-x](https://github.com/kriszyp/cbor-x) and my own [LittleExport](https://github.com/plasma4/LittleExport) tool.
 Both are MIT Licensed.
 (LittleExport is integrated directly into RuntimeFS; no separate license file is required.)
 Only `main.min.js` and `sw.min.js` are required for RuntimeFS to work.